Speak to a qualified cancer nurse

 The combination of BCG and TURBT is the most effective treatment for high-risk non-muscle-invasive bladder cancer.
 BCG is given once a week for six weeks, starting 2–4 weeks after TURBT surgery.
 It is put directly into the bladder through a catheter.
 You may be asked to change position every 15 minutes so the vaccine washes over the entire bladder.
 This is usually done as a day procedure in hospital, and each treatment session takes up to two hours.

-Your treatment team will outline some safety measures to follow afterwards at home.
+Your treatment team will tell you what safety measures to follow after you go home.
 This is because BCG is a vaccine that contains live bacteria, which can harm healthy people.

 BCG safety at home

 - For the first six hours after BCG treatment, sit down on the toilet when urinating to avoid splashing.
-Pour 2 cups of household bleach (or a sachet of sodium hydrochlorite if provided by your treatment team) into the toilet bowl.
-Wait 15 minutes before flushing and wipe the toilet seat with bleach.
+When finished, pour 2 cups of household bleach (or a sachet of sodium hydrochlorite if provided by your treatment team) into the toilet bowl.
+Wait 15 minutes before flushing with the toilet lid closed.

 - If any clothing is splashed with urine, wash separately in bleach and warm water.

-- For a few days after treatment, wash your hands extra well after going to the toilet, and wash or shower if your skin comes in contact with urine.
+- For a few days after each treatment, wash your hands extra well after going to the toilet, and wash or shower with soap and water if your skin comes in contact with urine.

-- Speak to your doctor or nurse if you have any questions.
+- Speak to your medical team if you have any questions.

 Ongoing BCG treatment

-For most people, the initial course of weekly BCG treatments is followed by what is known as maintenance BCG.
+For most people with high-risk non-muscle invasive bladder cancer, the initial course of six BCG treatments is followed by what is known as maintenance BCG.
 Maintenance treatment with BCG reduces the risk of the disease coming back or spreading.
-Maintenance treatment can last for 1–3 years, but treatment sessions become much less frequent (e.g. once a month).
-Ask your doctor for further details.
+Maintenance treatment can last for 1–3 years, but treatment sessions become much less frequent (e.g. one dose a month).
+Treatment schedules can vary so ask your doctor for further details.

 Side effects of BCG